-- 3.1.1 Local doctors must be represented on the Boards of PHNs and on all the key committees established by the Board. - 3.1.2 GPs should not be precluded from being members of the Board, and should in fact be encouraged to do so. - 3.1.3 Boards should be skills based with a preponderance of medical members with appropriate Board training and possessing the appropriate skills and attributes for Board membership.
-Other members of the Board could include local community members, persons with financial expertise, and others possessing the appropriate skills for Board membership. - 3.1.4 The process of selecting the Boards of PHNs must be transparent and free of political interference or patronage. - 3.1.6 Government must not mandate common Board memberships between PHNs and LHNs. - 3.1.7 The Boards of the PHNs must have the power to select and dismiss the Chief Executive Officer of the PHN, possess all the usual powers and responsibilities of a Board, and follow the principles of good corporate governance.

-3.2 Clinical Advisory Bodies

-- 3.2.1 Clinical Advisory Bodies must be GP-led and have strong GP representation. - 3.2.2 Only health practitioners who are registered with the Australian Health Practitioners Registration Authority and who work within the boundaries of the PHN should be eligible for membership. - 3.2.3 The Board must have proper regard for the advice of Clinical Advisory Bodies, and as a general rule should follow its advice other than in exceptional and justifiable circumstances. - 3.2.3 Clinical Advisory Bodies should focus on clinical issues and advise the Board on appropriate and effective actions and/or solutions.

-3.3 Community Advisory Bodies

-- 3.3.1 Members of Community Advisory Bodies must have the prerequisite skills and experience for committee participation. - 3.3.2 Members must be representative of a PHN's demographic. - 3.3.3 Membership should include medical representation to enhance understanding of the issues at hand.
+- 3.1.1 Local general practitioners must be represented on the Boards of PHNs and on all the key committees established by the Board. - 3.1.2 GPs must not be precluded from being members of the Board, and should be actively encouraged to apply for Board positions. - 3.1.3 Boards should be skills based with a majority of medical members with appropriate Board training and possessing the appropriate skills and attributes for Board membership.
+Other members of the Board could include local community members, persons with financial expertise, and others possessing the appropriate skills for Board membership. - 3.1.4 The process of selecting the Boards of PHNs must be transparent and free of political interference or patronage. - 3.1.6 Government must not mandate common Board memberships between PHNs and LHNs. - 3.1.7 The Boards of the PHNs must have the power to select and dismiss the Chief Executive Officer of the PHN, possess all the usual powers and responsibilities of a Board, and follow the principles of good corporate governance. - 3.2 Clinical Advisory Bodies - 3.2.1 Clinical Advisory Bodies must be GP-led and have strong GP representation. - 3.2.2 Only health practitioners who are registered with the Australian Health Practitioners Registration Authority and who work within the boundaries of the PHN should be eligible for membership. - 3.2.3 The Board must have proper regard for the advice of Clinical Advisory Bodies, and as a general rule should follow its advice other than in exceptional and justifiable circumstances. - 3.2.4 Clinical Advisory Bodies should focus on clinical issues and advise the Board on appropriate and effective actions and/or solutions. - 3.2.5 PHNs are often involved in commissioning or providing service delivery and team coordination activities which encompass clinical care.
+PHNs should have Clinical Governance Committees which must be GP-led The Committee should be responsible for systematic approach to reviewing, maintaining, and improving the quality of patient care, as well as being consulted in incident management. - 3.3 Community Advisory Bodies - 3.3.1 Members of Community Advisory Bodies must have the prerequisite skills and experience for committee participation. - 3.3.2 Members must be representative of a PHN's demographic. - 3.3.3 Membership should include medical representation to enhance understanding of the issues at hand. - 4.
+Accountability